CamilaJaviera91/pyspark-first-approach/README.md

 # Pyspark (First Approach)

+## 📝 Description

+This code demonstrates how to integrate PySpark with datasets and perform simple data transformations.
+It loads a sample dataset using PySpark's built-in functionalities or reads data from external sources (like CSV or Parquet files) and converts it into a PySpark DataFrame for distributed processing and manipulation.

 ## 🔥 What's pyspark?

 - It's the Python API for Apache Spark, enabling the use of Spark with Python.